department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/supplemental-forms.md

 ---
 layout: page-breadcrumbs.html
-title: File Supplemental Forms for Special Claims
+title: File Additional Forms for Your Disability Claim
-display_title: Supplemental Forms
+display_title: Additional Forms
-description: Find out if you'll need to turn in any supplemental forms when you file your VA disability claim.
+description: Find out if you'll need to turn in any additional forms when you file your VA disability claim.
 plainlanguage:
 template: detail-page
 order: 3